Ask Jean: Dry Skin Refresh?

 Dear Kate, Like seriously broken-out skin, seriously dry skin requires focus and as-constant-and-consistent-as-you-can treatment.
 It also isn’t simply a matter of cream A versus cream B, as you’ll see here:

 #2: Moisturize—constantly.
 Whenever you think of it, reapply.
 Some people like to layer (I enjoy a goop by Juice Beauty face oil + goop by Juice Beauty day cream, or if you’re outside at all, Ursa Major moisturizer with SPF).
-May Lindstrom’s entire line is incredibly healing, but The Blue Cocoon takes the cake, in my opinion.
-For a single, do-it-all, carry-it-everywhere, ton-of-healing-oils-all-in-one-tube solution, Skin Food by Weleda (at many drugstores and Whole Foods) is pretty fantastic.
+May Lindstrom’s entire line is incredible, but The Blue Cocoon takes the cake, in my opinion.
+For a single, do-it-all, carry-it-everywhere, ton-of-soothing-oils-all-in-one-tube solution, Skin Food by Weleda (at many drugstores and Whole Foods) is pretty fantastic.
 You can use it on face, body, babies—anything.

 goop by Juice Beauty